markdeloura/BrowserQuest/server/README.md

 -------------

 The server settings (number of worlds, number of players per world, etc.) can be configured.
-Modify `config.json` or create a new file and specify the path when running the server with the second argument, e.g: `yarn watch:server ./config-prod.json`
+Modify `config.json` or create a new file and specify the path when running the server with the second argument, e.g: `npm watch:server ./config-prod.json`

 Development
 -----------

-To launch the application for development, simply run `yarn watch:servr`
+To launch the application for development, simply run `npm watch:server`

 Deployment
 ----------

-In order to deploy the server, simply run `yarn build:server` and copy the `dist/server` and `dist/shared` directories to the staging/production server.
+In order to deploy the server, simply run `npm build:server` and copy the `dist/server` and `dist/shared` directories to the staging/production server.

 Then run `node server/ts/main.js` in order to start the server.